Wuerstle History, Family Crest & Coats of Arms

 Early History of the Wuerstle family

-Another 142 words (10 lines of text) covering the years 1746 and 1765 are included under the topic Early Wuerstle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wuerstle research.
+Another 72 words (5 lines of text) covering the years 1746 and 1765 are included under the topic Early Wuerstle History in all our PDF Extended History products and printed products wherever possible.

 Wuerstle Spelling Variations